-Mushroom and Bacon Savory Pie with Potato Crust is an ideal centerpiece for a scrumptious brunch!
-It’s rich and hearty, beautiful and gluten-free.
+Savory pie recipes can be such a treat.
+This Mushroom Bacon Savory Pie with a gluten-free potato crust is an ideal centerpiece for a scrumptious brunch!
+It’s rich and hearty and beautiful.
 I spent this past Sunday morning brunching with the ladies in my family.
 It was delightful, relaxing, and delicious!

 My mom made her Ginger Applesauce, my Aunt brought incredibly delicious chocolate croissants — from a Chinese restaurant, oddly enough.
 My cousin and her sweet 4-year-old daughter hosted our get together and made superb coffee.
-And I brought the main course, Mushroom and Bacon Savory Pie with Potato Crust!
+And I brought the main course, Mushroom Bacon Savory Pie wi

 How to Make a Gluten-Free Potato Crust